 I always believe that if Apple is really serious about becoming a one-stop travel solution provider, we must not miss out Europe, America, Australia and even Africa.
 As such, our utmost priority is to expand our brand recognition among customers who believe that we not only do Japan, Thailand and China, but also everywhere else on this planet.

-In view of this, we set up an incentive team to directly approach our past tour customers to sell them our customizable packages.
+In view of this, we set up an incentive team to directly approach our past tour customers to sell them our customisable packages.
 Luckily, we were able to push our incentive products among customers who had joined our tours to Japan, Thailand, China, Hong Kong, Shenzhen, Europe, US or Australia.

 During this particular phase of our development, I must thank and appreciate the dedicated efforts of a young team of fighters, including Raymond Lum, Gwen Teng, Hazel Sian, Ellyza Lee, etc. Collectively these people have helped lay a very solid foundation for Apple Vacations.